IRL-CT/mobilehri2023/README.md

 ```bash
 ros2 launch dance_manager dance_server_launch.py
 ```
-### Start mobile base (ros starts to communicate with ODrive)
+### Start mobile base (ROS starts to communicate with ODrive)
 ```bash
 ros2 launch mobile_robot_control mobile_robot_launch.py
 ```

-Now, the robot starts listening to command to follow!
+Now, the robot starts listening to the command to follow!
 You can test it with the following command:
 ```bash
 ros2 action send_goal /dance dance_interfaces/action/Dance '{"dance_move":"ZigZaggingForward"}'
 ```
 The robot should start walking forward.

-To add more moves, checkout docs/dance_manager.md
+To add more moves, check out docs/dance_manager.md